Synthetixio/SIPs/content/sips/sip-x.md

 ### Cumulative Volume Structure
 `cumulativeVolume` is a nested structure that takes the following form:
 ```
-{'currencyKey':
+{currencyKey:
   {'blockNumber': blockNumber,
    'cumulativeVolume':cumulativeVolume}}
 ```
 Each time someone trades a synth, the first thing done is that the volume traded in `sUSD` is computed using the price obtained with `atomicPrice` methodology denoted in [SIP-158](https://sips.synthetix.io/sips/sip-258/).
-In case, more than `k` block have passed since the last time the structure is updated, where `cumulativeVolume` is reset to zero for that synth and then the structure is updated with the latest cumulative volume.
-In case less than `k` blocks have passed since the current blockNumber, `cumulativeVolume` is updated cumulatively (i.e. add on to prevailing volume), for the `synth` being traded into or out from.
+In case more than `k` block have passed since the last time the structure is updated, then the `cumulativeVolume` is reset to zero for that synth and then the structure is updated with the latest volume being traded.
+In case less than `k` blocks have passed between the current blockNumber and the blockNumber available in the nested structure, `cumulativeVolume` is updated cumulatively (i.e. add on to prevailing volume) for the `synth` being traded into or out from.
 In case of trades into a synth from `sUSD` the number incorporated into `cumulativeVolume` is a positive number, otherwise it's a negative number.
-Hence trades within the same `k` blocks in the other direction would leads to a reduction of slippage incurred.
+Hence trades within the same `k` blocks in the other direction of previous trades, would leads to a reduction in the slippage incurred.

 As an example, assume Alice trades 1m$ at blockNumber 1 from sUSD to sETH and Bob trades 3m$ in the same block from sETH to sUSD.

 **Following Alice's trade:**